woossi0/suite/docs/usermanual/source/processing/wpsjava/index.rst

    which shows the single rectangle being split into two.

-   .. todo:: A diagram of this would be nice.
+.. todo:: Utilize WPS builder.